kai-li-1994/cml_unit_value/README.md

   *(Countries are represented by their ISO Alpha-3 codes.)*
 ---
+## Acknowledgments
+This project has received funding from the **European Horizon Project "RESOURCE – REgional project development aSsistance fOr the Uptake of an aRagonese Circular Economy"**.

+Additionally, it has been financially supported by the **Institute of Environmental Sciences (CML), Leiden University**, which facilitated access to the **UN Comtrade database** for data collection and analysis.

+---
 ## Copyright & License
 © 2025 Kai Li (Leiden University).
 All rights reserved.